 Dárlán Pálénciá Bárcélón

-If the copper Statue of Liberty was built as gift by Gustave Eiffel to the people of the United States of America by the French, Mother nature has probably carved a natural landmark in the municipality of Bagamanoc has also have its own natural landmark to promote their own distinct version of Statue of Virility, the, phallic-shaped rock Ilihán.
+If the copper Statue of Liberty was built as gift by Gustave Eiffel to the people of the United States of America by the French, Mother nature has also probably carved a distinct natural landmark in the municipality of Bagamanoc has also have its own unique landmark to promote their own distinct version of Statue of Virility, the, phallic-shaped rock Ilihán.

 The ancient deities of Bikól must have been so engrossed in projecting the good image of the Bikólánó’s manhood to shine above the rest – probably on a sense of endowment, to make them virile at all times.

-The pet name of every Bikólánó as Urágón makes a distinction in a crowd or even in gatherings, particularly in their chosen careers.
-When a Bikólánó accomplishes excellence, an admiration will be described in superlative as “máurágón.”
+The monicker to every Bikólánó as Urágón makes a distinction in a crowd or even in gatherings, particularly in their chosen careers.
+When a Bikólánó accomplishes excellence, an admiration will be described in superlative as “máorágón.”

-Although the meaning of the word and it’s contemporary use has changed over the time, in a positive traits depicting daring and greatness.
-The root word “urág,” originally means libido or sexual drive.
+Although the meaning of the word and it’s contemporary use has changed over the time, positive traits depicting daring and greatness.
+The root word “orág,” originally means libido or sexual drive.

 A natural phallic-shaped rock formation is among the icon of this municipality, aside from equally mesmeric natural lagoons, caves, shoals, islets, falls and last but not the least, the people’s customs and traditions.